TahsinCr/python-argumentsignature/README-pypi.md

 ##  License

 Distributed under the MIT License.
-See [LICENSE.txt][license-url] for more information.
+See [LICENSE][license-url] for more information.

 <br>